-- Keep the splint on at all times (if this has been applied), even at night.
-It can be removed for hygiene reasons. - If you have been given a temporary cast, you must not get this wet. - Keep your fingers moving while wearing the splint / cast to prevent your fingers becoming stiff. - Elevate your hand in the days following your injury to help reduce the swelling.
+- If a splint has been applied, keep it on at all times, even at night.
+It can be removed for hygiene reasons. - If you have been given a temporary cast, you must keep this dry.
+Do not get it wet. - Keep your fingers moving while wearing the splint / cast to prevent your fingers becoming stiff. - Elevate your hand in the days following your injury to help reduce swelling.